 What’s your favourite go to pastry?

-You’ll be proud to serve these delicious pies.
-Moreish, flaky pastry with a delicious beef, mushroom and red wine filling.
+You'll be proud to serve these delicious pies.
+Moreish, flaky pastry with a delicious Beef Bourguignon filling

 Sour cream pastry